By Dr Bilal Shirazi | 27 Sep 2022

 2. Staying active

-Spending 150 minutes a week isn't asking much.
-Yet, modern life's demands mean exercise is too often the first thing we push from our daily agendas.
-You don't need to spend this time punishing yourself in the gym, either.
-Walking for a mere 30 minutes a day will help improve your heart health.
+Modern life's demands mean exercise is too often the first thing we push from our daily agendas.
+But aiming for 150 minutes a week of activity can significantly impact your heart health.
+And you don't need to spend this time punishing yourself in the gym, either.
+Walking at a quick enough pace that you can hold a conversation but will get slightly out of breath will do the trick!

 If you’re back in the office, why not take a walk at lunchtime or walk part of your journey to work?
 This will benefit your mental health as well as your heart!